 This winter, I did what I have decided to call a Copenhagen to Hamburg train ferry adventure.
 Basically, it involved 3 days in Copenhagen and 3 days in Hamburg, with the two halves being connected via a TRAIN THAT WENT ONTO A FERRY.
 I kid you not.
 If a train driving INSIDE a ferry and being transported across the Baltic sea to emerge the other side on land isn’t the most exciting prospect you’ve ever heard of, then you’re on the wrong blog.

-There are not many places in the world where trains go onto ferries, so this is a proper unique experience and costs less than 30 euro per person.
-Also, the cities it goes between are both good places to go to, so it’s not like it’s JUST a novelty.
-It makes for a really good double city break.
+There are not many places in the world where trains go onto ferries, so this was a proper unique experience and cost less than 30 euro per person.
+Also, the cities it goes between are both good places to go to, so it’s not like it was JUST a novelty.
+It made for a really good double city break.
+And still does, even without the train-ferry.
 I’d recommend spending slightly more time in Copenhagen than Hamburg.
 I enjoyed both cities, but Copenhagen is my all-time favourite.

 Your starting point: wonderful Copenhagen